Keven Alemán: Early career

-Alemán was born in San José, Costa Rica and moved to Brampton, Ontario when he was 10.
+Alemán was born in San José, Costa Rica, where he grew up in Moravia, Costa Rica and moved to Brampton, Ontario when he was 10.
 He attended St. Edmund Campion Secondary School.
 Keven started playing with Brampton A as soon as he moved to Brampton.
 Before joining Toronto FC, he played on the Under 16 Ontario Provincial Team coached by Patrick Tobo which also featured fellow players Bryce Alderson and Quillan Roberts.
 After the Provincial team he joined the TFC Academy in the Canadian Soccer League.
 Alemán showed great promise along with other Canadians Michael Petrasso and Dylan Carreiro, however all three players left over various issues with Aron Winter, the club's manager at the time.
 Before leaving to go on trial in Europe, Keven had his rights traded by Toronto FC to the Vancouver Whitecaps in return for Terry Dunfield.
 However, after a successful trial period in 2011 and attaining his visa, Alemán was able to join the youth ranks at Real Valladolid in Spain.
+He helped the club's reserve team achieve promotion from the fourth tier to the third tier.